 We ensure every site we work with on Whichdate.co.uk is a full member of the Online Dating Association and thereby have a binding partnership of their Code of Conduct within the online dating industry.
 We believe this ensures all sites which we use and recommend are, to our knowledge, the best at protecting their users and offer the best service in the industry.

 MY RECOMMENDATION: If you are new to online dating, I wouldn't go down the Elite Singles route.
 It will dishearten you due to the low number of users (unless distance isnt a deal breaker for you)

 I would try eHarmony if you are set on the algorithm dating route as they serve you more matches and the price is about the same / lower.

 Im trying to bring you as many real user reviews for Elite Singles as possible.
 Have you used Elite Singles or know someone that has?
-Then PLEASE leave a review of their service to help others who are thinking of joining, thanks so much
+We'd love to hear your thoughts.

 BACKGROUND: Divorced, Single Man